mani2416/bft_simulation/README.md

-# Rust Simulation for BFT
-Simulation used in the paper "Bernoulli meets PBFT" to evaluate BFT protocols in the presence of dynamic link failures
+# Contains the software that was implemented for the paper "Bernoulli meets PBFT"

+- The PBFT simulation to evaluate BFT protocols in the presence of dynamic link failures
+- The adapted BFT-SMaRt library to incorporate dynamic link failures
+- The rust framework that initializes some nodes and triggers a single request to BFT-SMaRt in a loop

 ## Configuration
-The simulation is configured with the 'simulation.ini' file
+The PBFT simulation is configured with the 'simulation.ini' file